 Causes of Meconium Aspiration Syndrome

-Meconium aspiration syndrome can happen when a fetus experiences stress due to infection or decreased oxygen levels while still in the womb.
+Causes of meconium aspiration syndrome can occur when a fetus experiences stress due to infection or decreased oxygen levels while still in the womb.
 This stress may cause the baby to take forceful gasps — and if the amniotic fluid has meconium in it, it can travel into their lungs as they inhale.

 Meconium Aspiration Syndrome Risk Factors